 \subsection{Responsible Stakeholders and Desired S\&P-Enhancing Features (RQ3)}

 We asked participants to describe the responsibilities of different stakeholders and features that they desired to enhance children's S\&P in VR.
-Our findings suggest: (1) Participants generally agreed a multi-stakeholder ecosystem must be established to make concerted efforts towards more S\&P support for children using VR, with parents being the most accountable stakeholder.
-(2) While participants desired several features including real-time feedback and alerts with regard to children's S\&P in VR, they also had reservations about VR companies' data surveillance.
+Our findings suggest: (1) Participants generally agree a multi-stakeholder ecosystem must be established to make concerted efforts towards more S\&P support for children using VR, with parents being the most accountable stakeholder.
+(2) While participants desire several features including real-time feedback and alerts with regard to children's S\&P in VR, they also have reservations about VR companies' data surveillance.

 \paragraphb{A multisided VR ecosystem towards more S\&P support for children.} When naming perceived stakeholders and their responsibilities in mitigating S\&P risks for children's VR usage, all participants suggested more than one stakeholder.
-Taking all participants' opinions together, we summarized four main stakeholders -- parents, VR companies (including headsets and apps), governments, and schools/educators.
+Taking all participants' opinions together, we summarize four main stakeholders -- parents, VR companies (including headsets and apps), governments, and schools/educators.

 Among the four parties, parents were identified as the most accountable.
 Some participants expressed their concerns for adults' lack of S\&P understanding in VR.
 For instance, P1 mentioned, ``\textit{From what I've seen online, there are a lot of parents handing their kids the VR without even trying VR for a few times.
 As long as the kid is being quiet and entertained the parents aren't paying attention.}'' To understand the potential risks in VR, participants with more VR experience highly suggested other parents also experience VR, preferably with their children together.
 For example, P14 demonstrated how she tried VR with her children for the first time: